outcaste-io/outserv/README.md

 for you via this [Calendly
 link](https://calendly.com/manishrjain/consulting-on-outserv).

-## Why Outserv over Cloud API Systems?
+## Why Choose Outserv over Cloud API Services?

 - Having control over your own API server and blockchain node is the holy grail of decentralization -- the big leap that web3 has over web2.
 - Never run into rate limits, ever again.
-- Not only is Outserv high-performant, having a dedicated system running closer to edge just for your usage would always outperform far-away cloud API server where your queries have to compete for resources against all others.
+- Not only is Outserv high-performant, having a dedicated system running closer to edge, just for your usage, would always outperform far-away cloud API servers where your queries have to compete for resources against all others.
 - Data is no one-size-fits-all.
 Enrich the blockchain data by adding more context, combining data from multiple sources to allow for better searches.